Tyla

 “Sounds good to me.”

-Malyn slept in a T-shirt and boxers.
-Tyla slept in something Malyn had jokingly called a nightie for the first three months of them living together before finally admitting that, on his own world, men had also slept in something not all that dissimilar.
+Malyn slept in a t-shirt and boxers, while Tyla preferred the long, loose sleep-tunics of his home.
+Malyn had jokingly called it a ‘nightie’ for the first three months they’d lived together before finally admitting that, on his own world, men had slept in something similar.

 Malyn had mostly abandoned his past and his culture beyond the bow he fought with, but that was hardly surprising.
-He’d arrived here alone, thrust into a whole new world as a child.
-Of course he’d adapted, learnt to speak, dress, and act like a native of this world.
+He’d arrived here alone, a terrified child thrust into a whole new world.
+Of course he’d adapted.
+He’d learnt to speak, dress, and act like a native because survival demanded it.

-Tyla had been an adult when he’d come here, and an entire city, along with its occupants, had come with him.
-He still wondered what had become of the rest of his world, now presumably missing a city sized chunk.
+Tyla’s arrival had been different.
+He’d been an adult, and an entire city had come with him, occupants and all, ripped from one reality and stitched clumsily into this one.
+He still found himself wondering what had become of the rest of his world, now presumably missing a city-sized chunk of its heart.
 He doubted he would ever find out.
-This was a one way journey.
+This was a one-way journey.

-“Ah, you’re up,” Adin said as they entered the living room.
+“Ah, you’re up,” Adin said as they shuffled into the living room.
+He was leaning over the counter to wipe the kitchen window, the afternoon sun catching the fresh velvet on his antlers, giving them a soft, golden halo.
 “I was beginning to wonder if you’d see any daylight at all today.”

-“Finch ended up seeing dawn, so I’m not sure it would count,” Adin said.
+“Finch ended up seeing dawn, so I’m not sure it would count,” Adin said as he put a pan on the stove.
 “Luther called him last night, not long after you all went to bed.”

 “He offered him a thousand dollars.
 Which, to be fair, he did pay.”

 “Nice,” Malyn said.
-“What did Finch have to do?”
+“What did Finch have to do?
+Bury a body?”

-“Hm,” Adin said.
+“Hm,” Adin said, a small, cryptic smile playing on his lips.
 “Take a look in the bottom of the linen closet.
 Be quiet, though.”

-“Oh, of course,” Malyn said as he shut the door to the linen closet.
+“Oh, of course,” Malyn said, clicking the door shut with exaggerated care.
 “Who is that and what does he have to do with Luther?”

-“I can hear Finch moving around.
-Sit down while I make breakfast, and he can explain things once he gets out.
+“I can hear Finch moving around now.
+Sit down while I finish breakfast, and he can explain.
 I’m afraid I don’t understand the situation very well myself.”

-They both sat down at the kitchen table, Malyn slumped forward over it, as Adin busied himself in the kitchen.
+They both took their seats at the kitchen table.
+Malyn slumped forward, resting his chin on his arms, as Adin busied himself in the kitchen.

-When Tyla had first moved in, he’d insisted on helping Adin with cooking, with the dishes, with whatever he could.
-He had thought it was rude of the others to just sit idly while Adin buzzed around the kitchen, preparing multiple different meals.
-Eventually he’d realised that while Adin would accept help and give polite thanks for it, he didn’t actually want it.
-He enjoyed having his role in the house and doing it well.
-He liked taking care of other people.
+When Tyla had first moved in, he’d insisted on helping with the chores—the cooking, the dishes, the constant cleaning.
+It had felt deeply rude to sit idly while Adin buzzed around, preparing multiple different meals for their varied diets and needs.
+Eventually, he’d realised that while Adin would accept help with a polite thank you, he didn’t actually want it.
+He found peace in the order of the kitchen, in the simple act of caring for his people.

-Malyn didn’t lift his head from the table until Adin set a plate of eggs on toast in front of him.
-He smiled.
+Malyn didn’t move until Adin set a plate of steaming eggs on toast in front of him.
+He gave a tired, genuine smile.
 “Thanks, dad.”

-“Thank you,” Tyla murmured as Adin placed a bowl of fruit salad in front of him.
+“Thank you,” Tyla murmured as a bowl of fruit salad was placed in front of him.

 Tyla had been here for six months, and he still didn’t know quite how to treat Adin.
-He looked no more than thirty, but he had a kind of serene wisdom about him that seemed incongruent with his apparent age, and Finch treated him with a higher regard than he did Malyn or Tyla.
+The man looked no more than thirty, yet he carried a serene, ancient wisdom that felt completely incongruent with his appearance.
+Finch treated him with a level of regard he didn't extend to anyone else.

 Malyn, for his part, simply didn’t care about that sort of thing.
-To him, it wasn’t about making any kind of a statement, it just didn’t seem to occur to him that one person should be treated with greater respect than another purely on the merit of status.
+To him, it wasn’t about making any kind of a statement—it just didn’t seem to occur to him that one person should be treated with greater respect than another purely on the merit of age or status.

-Finch emerged from his bedroom and went straight to the bathroom without so much as glancing at any of them.
-When he came back out, he looked at them, put his hands on his hips, and sighed.
+Finch emerged from his bedroom, rubbing at his eyes as he headed straight for the bathroom without a word.
+When he finally came back out, he stopped, put his hands on his hips, and let out a long, weary sigh.

 “Hey Finch, why’s there a dude in our linen closet?”
 Malyn asked around a mouthful of egg and toast.

-“He is,” Adin said.
-“It was strange, actually.
-He went to sleep under my desk when I was busy elsewhere, and eventually I had to sit back down.
-I didn’t notice him stir, but about an hour later, I looked down and he wasn’t there anymore.”
+“He is,” Adin confirmed.
+“It was strange.
+He went to sleep under my desk while I was busy elsewhere, and he was still there when I sat back down.
+I didn’t notice him move, but an hour later, I looked down and he was gone.”

-Finch frowned as he sat down at the table.
+Finch frowned.
 “You’ve got sharper senses than that.”

-“So I thought,” Adin said as he served Finch his own plate of egg on toast.
-“It took me at least half an hour to find him.
-The only reason I wasn’t worried enough to wake you was that his things were still here and the futon was not, so I assumed he hadn’t actually left.”
+“So I thought,” Adin said, serving Finch his own plate of egg on toast.
+“It took me half an hour to find him.
+The only reason I wasn’t worried enough to wake you was that his things were still here, so I assumed he hadn’t actually left.”

 “Interesting,” Malyn said.
 “Hey Finch, who is the guy in our linen closet?”

-Finch swallowed a mouthful of food.
+Finch swallowed a bite of toast.
 “Well, who’s really human these days?”

 “It might surprise you with the circles we run in, but most people, Finch,” Malyn said.